leereilly/games/README.md

 * [Open Meridian](https://github.com/OpenMeridian/Meridian59) - The first 3D MMORPG, released in 1996 and open sourced in 2012.
 Forked in 2013, Actively developed.
 [Play it now!](http://openmeridian.org)
 * [Meridian 59](https://github.com/Meridian59/Meridian59) - The first 3D MMORPG, released in 1996 and open sourced in 2012.
 The original codebase for Meridian 59, less frequently updated.
 [Play it now!](http://www.meridian59.com)
+* [The Mana World](https://github.com/themanaworld) - are a free 2D open source MMORPG, released in 2004.

 ## RPG